 Synthetically generated scenarios from key parameter variations; and

 Engineered scenarios based on functional safety requirements and safety of intended functionality.
+[Importance of HMI scenarios should be also addressed.]

-Recognizing that situations that challenge a human might not challenge an ADS, and vice versa, scenario identification also requires assessing the behavioural competencies of an AV in real-world situations.
-Continued real-world testing is also important for identifying unexpected edge cases – scenarios that may be uniquely challenging to that vehicle’s specific ADS.
+Continued collection of real-world data is important for identifying unexpected scenarios – scenarios that may be uniquely challenging to that vehicle’s specific ADS.

-Once a wide range of scenarios have been identified, specific safety requirements can be tested and validated by virtual, test track, and real-world test validation methods.
+Once a wide range of scenarios has been identified, specific requirements can be tested and validated by virtual, test track, and real-world test validation methods.

 Classifying Scenarios: The amount of information that is included in a scenario can be extensive.
 For example, the description of a scenario could contain information specifying a wide range of different actions, characteristics and elements, such as objects (e.g., vehicles, pedestrians), roadways, and environments, as well as pre-planned courses of action and major events that should occur during the scenario.
-Therefore, it is critical that a standardized and structured language for describing scenarios is established so that AV stakeholders understand the goal of a scenario, each other’s objectives, and the capabilities of an ADS.
+Therefore, it is critical that a standardized and structured language for describing scenarios is established so that AV stakeholders understand the intention of a scenario, each other’s objectives, and the capabilities of an ADS.

-One approach that researchers have established for developing a standardized and structured language for describing scenarios, which also incorporates different levels of abstraction/detail, is classifying scenarios according to three categories functional, logical, and concrete scenarios:
+One approach that researchers have established for developing a standardized and structured language for describing scenarios, which also incorporates different levels of abstraction/detail, is classifying scenarios according to three categories: functional, logical, and concrete scenarios.

-Functional Scenario: Scenarios with the highest level of abstraction, outlining the core concept of the scenario, such as a basic description of: the ego vehicle’s actions; the interactions of the ego vehicle with other road users and objects; roadway geometry, and other elements that compose the scenario (e.g. environmental conditions etc.).
-This approach uses accessible language to describe the situation and its corresponding elements/parameters
+Functional Scenario: Scenarios with the highest level of abstraction, outlining the core concept of the scenario, such as a basic description of: the ego vehicle’s actions; the interactions of the ego vehicle with other road users and objects; roadway geometry; and other elements that compose the scenario (e.g. environmental conditions etc.).
+This approach uses accessible language to describe the situation and its corresponding elements/parameters .

 Logical Scenario: Building off the elements/parameters identified within the functional scenario, developers generate a logical scenario by selecting value ranges or probability distributions for each element/parameter within a scenario (e.g., the possible width of a lane in meters).
-The logical scenario description covers all elements and technical requirements necessary to implement a system that solves these scenarios
+The logical scenario description covers all elements and technical requirements necessary to implement a system that solves these scenarios.

 Concrete Scenarios: Concrete scenarios are established by selecting specific values for each element/parameter.
 This step ensures that a specific test scenario is reproducible.
-In addition, for each logical scenario with continuous ranges, any number of concrete scenarios can be developed, helping to ensure a vehicle is exposed to a wide variety of situations Refer to Figure 2 for examples of functional, logical and concrete scenarios.
+In addition, for each logical scenario with continuous ranges, any number of concrete scenarios can be developed, helping to ensure a vehicle is exposed to a wide variety of situations.

+Refer to Figure 2 for examples of functional, logical and concrete scenarios.
+Scenario based test-case

 Figure 2.
 Examples of a scenario during different stages of its development (Pegasus, 2018).

 Scenario Properties: Traffic scenarios are derived by combining a number of relevant properties, taken from disjunct layers describing the scenario space systematically.
-For instance, Pegasus (2018) grouped these elements according to the two entities of traffic: the vehicle with the ADS and the traffic environment.
-The traffic environment or the traffic scenario contains several characterizing factors that can be split into six layers of a scenario (Pegasus, 2018):

-Street layout and condition of the surface;

-Traffic guidance infrastructure (e.g. signs, barriers and markings);

-Overlay of topology and geometry for temporal construction sites;

-Road users and objects, including interactions based on maneuvers;

-Environment conditions (e.g. weather and daytime), including their influence on levels a. to d.; and

-Digital information (e.g. vehicle to everything information, digital map).

-Figure 3.
-Six-layer-model for structuring scenarios (Pegasus, 2018).
+This part will be discussed further during highway focused functional scenario development.